 And that new age of international travel has unlocked a truly global society, where no corner of the world is inaccessible.
 We have more capacity for movement than ever before, and holidays on the other side of the world become not only normal but expected.

-The social shift is quick: communities that were once completely self-reliant are now dependent on foreign visitors for their income.
+Communities that were once completely self-reliant are now dependent on foreign visitors for their income.
 But we have to ask ourselves: how much do they rely on tourism because we continue to go there?
-Is this aviation’s version of dropping litter so the street sweeper can have a job?

-We must not ignore over-tourism, either.
 The beach in Thailand made famous by the film of the same name has now closed to visitors because of the impact of so many people flocking to see it.
 Ayres Rock has seen its last ascent, damaged from hundreds of thousands of feet tramping over its surface.
-A new proposed airport at Machu Picchu will ensure that this ancient, iconic landmark will forever be blighted by the noise and smell of aeroplanes, and the litter and erosion caused by the many thousands of extra visitors it would bring.
+Flying to Australia to see the rapidly-bleaching Great Barrier Reef will contribute to its demise.
+A new proposed airport at Machu Picchu would not only add to the already overwhelming numbers of visitors to the site, with the litter and erosion that brings, but would stretch the infrastructure of the town of Cusco to bursting.